grzracz/MindWave-Sorting-Hat/README.md

 **ThinkGear Connector** needs to be installed and running for the application to work.
 It was written for the old version of MindWave.

 The application reads only the waves correctly transmitted (when signal is **100/100**).
-After getting enough brainwaves to calculate a baseline (after around **10** seconds) it will start to count points towards the houses based on if the reading of a specific brainwave is higher or lower than the overall baseline.
+After getting enough brainwaves to calculate a baseline (after around **10** seconds) it will start counting points towards the houses based on if the reading of a specific brainwave is higher or lower than the overall baseline.

 Brainwaves used by specific houses are color coded to that houses color:
 - **Gryffindor** - Yellow